ThePravinDeshmukh/Cryptowiser/Answers to technical questions.md

 ![](img/fitnfinish.jpg)

+## 3.
-3. How would you track down a performance issue in production?
+**Question** - How would you track down a performance issue in production?
 Have you ever had to do this?

 **Pravin** - Yes, this has happened in few instances to us and I helped investigate and resolve them.